TERMS AND CONDITIONS FOR ACCESSING THE RBS HUB INCUBATION PROGRAM

 During the Rome Business School 4 Entrepreneurship Project students will be encouraged to complete service quality surveys, which aim to improve the content of the activities included in our program and gather current entrepreneurial trends.
 Students will have 72 hours to complete and return each survey via email and/or link, failing to return the forms for more than two times during the overall process will result in being suspended from all activities and services until pending surveys become cleared.

 Students who will choose to enrol in other Career Services Programs, such as Career Services Employability Path, will not be able to enrol in the second edition of RBS4Entrepreneurship taking place within the same academic year.
 Participation will be accepted only after having graduated from their Academic course of choice and completed the first Career Services program of choice with at least 80% participation rate.

 Projects related to any business area and sector that does not involve illegal activities or activities that are not aligned with the values of RBS Business School, such as businesses that harm or endanger other people or which create unhealthy habits.

 Incubation phase: An innovative business idea on which the entrepreneur is prepared to work on a full-time basis, working together on the creation of the Minimum Viable Product (MVP).

 The Evaluation Committee members reserve the right to allow established startups to participate within the final project selection for the Incubation program.
 Established startup members are required to have an interview with the RBS4Entrepreneurship Project Manager who will assess if the pre-existing venture is suitable for the Incubation program.

-ARTICLE FIVE –REGISTRATION APPLICATION AND PROJECT SUBMISSION
+ARTICLE FOUR –REGISTRATION APPLICATION AND PROJECT SUBMISSION

 Each project must complete the application form for the project submission, filling in all the required fields.